Special clinical interests in prostate & urological, wide field skin, benign conditions, breast and palliative patients.

 Highly active within his profession, Brad is a fellow of the Royal Australian and New Zealand College of Radiologists (RANZCR) and is a member of the Trans Tasman Radiation Oncology Group (TROG), the American Society for Radiation Oncology (ASTRO), the European Society for Radiotherapy and Oncology (ESTRO) and the Australia and New Zealand Urogenital and Prostate Cancer Trials Group (ANZUP).

-While working across all tumour types, Brad has specific clinical expertise and interest in the management of prostate & urological, skin, breast and palliative patients.
-His current major technical interests are in the field of stereotactic radiation therapy and the use of 3D bolus for wide field skin treatments.
+While working across all tumour types, Brad has specific clinical expertise and interest in the management of prostate & urological, wide field skin, benign conditions, breast and palliative patients.
+His current major technical interests are in the use of 3D bolus for wide field skin treatments.